BenBoZ/benboz.github.io/_drafts/structured-debugging.md

 | 8     | [A3 problem solving](https://en.wikipedia.org/wiki/A3_problem_solving) |
 | 9     | [Debugging - David Agans](http://debuggingrules.com/)                  |

-When we take a look at all these apporaches they consist of 3 main phases:
+When we take a look at all these approaches they consist of 3 main phases:

   * Understand
   * Find